JiazheWei/PosterCopilot/README.md

 ---

-## 📋 Open Source Roadmap
+## 📋 To-Do List

-We are committed to making PosterCopilot accessible to the research community.
+We are committed to making outstanding contributions to both academia and the graphic design industry with PosterCopilot.
 Our open-source plan includes:

 ### ✅ Released
 - [x] Project page and documentation